 Once the call is made, Team Assist will:

-- Gather contact info for patient and nature of problem
+- Gather contact information for the patient and the nature of the problem

 - Establish contact with a treating MD (may require translator)

-- Determine adequacy of care in overseas location as well as the short/long-term needs of patient
+- Determine adequacy of care in overseas location as well as the short/long-term needs of the patient

 - Determine stability for travel if applicable